 - Watercolor paper

-Directions for making homemade edible paint:
+Directions for making homemade edible paint for baby:

 - 2 parts water